Mass media in the United Kingdom: Organisations

 The Channel Four Television Corporation is another publicly owned media company founded in 1982.
 Unlike the BBC, it receives no public funding and is instead funded entirely by its own commercial activities.
-It consists of 12 channels including Channel 4, Film4, E4, and its own streaming service, All 4.
+It consists of 12 channels including Channel 4, Film4, E4, and its own streaming service.

 Sky is a broadcaster and telecommunications company that provides television and broadband Internet services.
-Sky's flagship product is Sky Q and its flagship channels are Sky Showcase, Sky Arts and Sky Atlantic.
+Sky's flagship product is Sky Q and its flagship channels are Sky Showcase, Sky Max, Sky Arts, and Sky Atlantic.
 UKTV, is a multi-channel broadcaster, wholly owned by BBC Studios.
 It was formed on 1 November 1992 through a joint venture between the BBC and Thames Television.
 It is one of the United Kingdom's largest television companies.
 UKTV's channels are available via a digital satellite or cable subscription in the UK and Ireland.
 The Dave, Drama and Yesterday channels are also available on Freeview and Freesat, two free-to-air television services in the UK.
 Most programmes on the channels are repeat broadcasts of productions from the BBC Archives.
 Other players in the United Kingdom media include ITV plc, which operates 11 of the 15 regional television broadcasters that make up the ITV Network.

 News UK is the current publisher of newspapers such as The Times and The Sunday Times.
 Reuters is an international news organisation founded and based in England.
 It employs around 2,500 journalists and 600 photojournalists in about 200 locations worldwide and is one of the largest news agencies in the world.